Here’s What It Means If You Have Ridges on Your Nails

 Lines running from the bottom of the nail to the tip are the most common form of ridges in fingernails, affecting about 20 per cent of adults.
 In the vast majority of cases, it’s just a sign of aging, says Ivy Lee, MD, a board-certified dermatologist based in Pasadena, California.
 Fingernails are made mostly of keratin, a protein also found in the hair and outer layer of skin.
 In the same ways that the skin gets drier and the hair feels rougher, the nails also change with age because the body has a harder time retaining moisture.

 But if you see other changes in the nails, like splitting or a colour change, you might want to consult a doctor, says Dr. Lee.
 In rare cases, ridges in fingernails could be a sign of anemia, rheumatoid arthritis, or cardiovascular problems.
 A single ridge in the middle of the nail, for instance, could be a sign of a nutrient deficiency like protein or folic acid.
-(Keep an eye out for these hygiene habits that are actually bad for you.)
+(Learn to spot more silent signs of anemia.)

 Ridges in fingernails that run side to side are less common and might give you more pause.
 Also known as Beau’s lines, they could signal disease or just be a remnant of an old injury, says Dr. Lee.
 “They arise because there is a temporary stop in nail growth in the proximal nail matrix, where the fingernail is made,” she says.
 “They are most often benign and due to mechanical trauma: manicures, jamming your finger in the door, etc.”